 Researchers think that more than 4 out of 10 cancers (40%) could be prevented mainly by lifestyle changes, such as eating a healthy balanced diet and keeping active.
 Diet is a difficult area of research because we all eat such a range of different foods in such different amounts.

 No single diet can guarantee you won't get bowel cancer.
 But changing your diet could help to reduce your risk of cancer in general, as well as improving your overall health.

 If you have been diagnosed with bowel cancer, your dietary needs may be different because of your illness or treatment.
 If you have bowel cancer and are concerned about your diet, ask your doctor to refer you to a dietitian.

 You can view and print the quick guides for all the pages in the about bowel cancer section.

-Researchers think that many bowel cancers may be prevented with changes in diet and lifestyle.
-A Cancer Research UK review of the research so far looking at all cancers suggests that about 1 in 10 cancers are linked to an unhealthy diet.
+Researchers think that many bowel cancers could be prevented with changes in diet and lifestyle.
+A Cancer Research UK review of the research so far looking at all cancers suggests that around 1 in 10 cancers are linked to an unhealthy diet.
 This means that by eating a healthy diet you can lower your risk of developing cancer.

 So far, the EPIC study has found that a high fibre diet reduces the risk of bowel polyps and bowel cancer.
 In 2011, a large analysis of lots of studies (a meta analysis) also found that a high intake of dietary fibre, particularly cereal and whole grains, reduces bowel cancer risk.

-Other factors interact with dietary factors to increase bowel cancer risk including drinking alcohol, being very overweight (obese), and taking little or no exercise.
+Other factors interact with our diet to increase bowel cancer risk including drinking alcohol, being very overweight (obese), and taking little or no exercise.